vaahxx/dt-money-api/README.md

 # Business requirements

-- [x] The transaction can be of type income or expense
+- [x] The transaction can be of type income or outcome
 - [x] It must be possible to identify the user of the request
 - [x] The user can only see the transactions that he created